pagnani/ArDCA.jl/README.md

 ```
 ## Requirements

-The minimal julia version is 1.5
+The minimal Julia version is 1.5